 During November of 2001, the California Court of Appeal, First Appellate District, affirmed the trial court's final judgment in favor of the plaintiff in the case of Henley v.
 Philip Morris Inc., a conventional product liability case.
 During 1999, a jury in the Superior Court of California, San Francisco County, found in favor of plaintiff at trial and awarded her \$1.5 million in actual damages and \$50.0 million in punitive damages.
 The trial court subsequently reduced the punitive damages award to \$25.0 million.
 Philip Morris has filed a petition for review with the California Supreme Court.
-The court has discretionary review of this matter and has not announced whether it will grant review of the petition.
+The California Supreme Court has accepted the case for review.
 Neither Loews nor Lorillard is a defendant in this matter.

 On October 5, 2001, a jury returned a verdict in favor of the defendants in Tompkin v.
-Brown & Williamson Tobacco Corp., et al., a conventional product liability case in the United States District Court for the Northern District of Ohio.
+The American Tobacco Company, et al., a conventional product liability case in the United States District Court for the Northern District of Ohio.
 Lorillard is a defendant in the case.
 Plaintiff has filed a motion for new trial.
 The court has not ruled on the motion for new trial.